In this article

 Lyrics

-Adding lyrics can improve search results and make tracks more useful for sync, A&R, and creative review workflows.
+Lyrics have their own tab and are also part of track metadata.
+Adding lyrics improves search results and makes tracks more useful for sync, A&R, and creative review workflows.

 Writers

-This data is mainly for internal use, but it can also support downstream workflows around rights, ownership, and administration.
+Use the Writers tab to add songwriter names, split percentages, publishers, and PRO information.
+This data is mainly for internal use but can support downstream workflows around rights, ownership, and administration.
+Writers are stored in the contact database and linked through this tab.

 Custom